-Makers Empire offers customised professional Design Thinking and 3D Printing learning programs for education departments, education ministries, education boards, school districts, large groups of schools, and education initiatives, tailored to suit individual needs and objectives.
+Makers Empire offers customised professional Design Thinking and 3D Printing learning programs for education departments, education ministries, education boards, large groups of schools, and education initiatives, tailored to suit individual needs and objectives.

 Our customised solutions are designed to help elementary, primary and middle school teachers integrate design thinking by using 3D printing and design as an everyday classroom tool to improve student engagement, understanding and performance.